-AI video podcast: turn audio into polished video
+AI video podcast: Turn audio into polished video

 How long does it take to produce a full episode?

 Absolutely.
 HeyGen supports 175+ languages and dialects.
-You can generate the podcast in one language and then localise it into additional languages while preserving each host's voice tone and lip-sync accuracy.
+You can generate the podcast in one language and then localize it into additional languages while preserving each host's vocal tone and lip-sync accuracy.
 This makes it practical to publish the same episode across global markets without re-recording.

 Can I translate my podcast into other languages?

 Traditional podcasts require scheduling guests, booking studio time, purchasing audio and video equipment, and spending hours on post-production editing.
-An AI Video Podcast removes every one of those steps.
-You go from topic to finished episode in minutes at a fraction of the cost, while maintaining production quality that matches a professional studio setup.
+An AI Video Podcast eliminates every one of those steps.
+You go from topic to finished episode in minutes at a fraction of the cost, while maintaining production quality that matches a professional studio set-up.

 HeyGen offers a free plan that lets you generate AI Video Podcast content and explore the core features with no credit card required.
 Paid plans starting at $24 per month unlock longer episodes, additional voice options, higher-resolution exports, and access to the full library of AI hosts and visual styles.